 I suggest you study with classmates.
 Put your minds together.
 Ask questions of each other to test what you know and help each other out with gaps in your knowledge.
-Drop in on the TAs with your questions.
 Sign up for my office hours if you want additional guidance.
+And we will review on Wednesday.